cloudposse/docs/content/terraform/best-practices.md

 ## Use encrypted S3 bucket with versioning, encryption and strict IAM policies

 We recommend not commingling state in the same bucket.
-This could cause state to get overridden or compromised.
-Note, state contains cached values of all outputs.
+This could cause the state to get overridden or compromised.
+Note, the state contains cached values of all outputs.
 Where ever possible, keep stages 100% isolated with physical barriers (separate buckets, separate organizations)

 **Pro Tip:** Using the [`terraform-aws-tfstate-backend`](https://github.com/cloudposse/terraform-aws-tfstate-backend) to easily provision buckets for each stage.